LATEST ARTICLE

 Practical Implementation:

-Post-mortems are useful and clear cut in structure, for example it comprises of sections on what went right, what went wrong, and how to improve.
+Post-mortems are useful and clear-cut in structure, for example, they comprise sections on what went right, what went wrong, and how to improve.

-Capture all lessons learned and share within the organization and other teams or departments.
-Make this a part of the knowledge upload within the organization..
+Capture all lessons learned and share them within the organization and other teams or departments.
+Make this a part of the knowledge upload within the organization.

 Conclusion